1242035/spree/guides/src/content/user/users/editing_users.md

 ![Store Credit Edit Inside options](../../../images/user/users/store_credit_user_added_edit_inside.jpg)

 Those Store Credits are visible to the User in few places during checkout.
-It's worth to mention that the User is not forced to use Store Credits during Payment step - the Spree default.
-Spree gives a user choice to pay full price with Credit Card or use Store Credits.
+It's worth to mention that the User is not forced to use Store Credits during Payment step - the Viauco default.
+Viauco gives a user choice to pay full price with Credit Card or use Store Credits.

 ![User's choice](../../../images/user/users/store_credit_front_apply.jpg)